LGBTQ+/Rainbow mental health

 Relevant publications

-Seager van Dyk, I., Clark, K. A., Dougherty, L. R., & Pachankis, J. E. (in press).
+Seager van Dyk, I., Clark, K. A., Dougherty, L. R., & Pachankis, J. E. (2024).
 Parent responses to their sexual and gender minority children: Implications for parent-focused supportive interventions.
-Psychology of Sexual Orientation & Gender Diversity.
+Psychology of Sexual Orientation & Gender Diversity, 11(1), 1-16.
 Link

 Pachankis, J.E., Soulliard, Z.A., Morris, F., & Seager van Dyk, I. (2023).
 A model for adapting evidence-based interventions to be LGBQ-affirming: Putting minority stress principles and case conceptualization into clinical research and practice.
 Cognitive and Behavioral Practice, 30(1), 1-17.
 Link